McLaren Heavily Damaged After Apparent Race Against Lamborghini On 101 Freeway Ends In Crash

 LOS ANGELES (CBSLA) — A McLaren 570 and a Lamborghini tried to race on the 101 Freeway in Los Angeles, and ended up the butt of jokes from the California Highway Patrol.

 The CHP tweeted out images of the crash, which showed some major damage to the right side of the red McLaren with Oregon license plates.
-A black Lamborghini was seen in the background, but did not appear to have suffered as much damage.READ MORE: UCLA Runner Chris Weiland Dismissed From Team Over Racial, Homophobic Slurs
+A black Lamborghini was seen in the background, but did not appear to have suffered as much damage.READ MORE: Steep Stretch Of Road Where Tiger Woods Crashed Described As Dangerous: ‘We Go Through Brakes A Lot’

+The CHP did place a mad emoji over the face of one driver, and an “about to cry” emoji over the face of the other driver.

 When you rent a McLaren 570 🏎 & decide to race a Lamborghini 🏎 on the US-101 & crash !
 Next time you should consider getting the rental insurance !
 Luckily no one was seriously injured. pic.twitter.com/lJ5IO3Adub

-— CHP Central LA (@CHPCentralLA) February 22, 2021READ MORE: Business License For Burbank Sports Bar Tinhorn Flats Revoked For Violating COVID Restrictions
+— CHP Central LA (@CHPCentralLA) February 22, 2021READ MORE: Tiger Woods 'Responsive And Recovering' After Suffering Serious Leg, Ankle Injuries In Rollover Crash

 “When you rent a McLaren 570 & decide to race a Lamborghini on the US-101 & crash!
 Next time you should consider getting the rental insurance!” the CHP’s tweet said.

-The crash appears to have happened in the Cahuenga Pass, right around Universal City, but the CHP did not say when the crash happened.MORE NEWS: Cal Lutheran Plans For In-Person, Drive-In Graduation Ceremony For Classes Of 2020, 2021
+The crash appears to have happened in the Cahuenga Pass, right around Universal City, but the CHP did not say when it occurred.MORE NEWS: California-Based Chain Fry's Electronics Shutting Down Permanently